HannaBerggren/Movie-Fav/README.md

 ### Post feed
 Users posts are displayed in the post feed on the home page, sorted by latest posts by all users.
-The feed features infinite scrolling, as long as there is content the user can scroll further.
+The feed features infinite scrolling, as long as there is content, the user can scroll further down.

 Clicking on the comments icon will redirect the user to a detailed view of the post and it's commentfield.